Alex (footballer, born 1977): Style of play

 A talented and creative playmaker, with an eye for goal, Alex usually played in a free role as an attacking midfielder.
 Although he lacked significant pace and physical power, and was not particularly hard-working defensively, he was known for his passing, technical skills, control, low centre of gravity, vision, reading of the game, and ability to provide many assists for his teammates, in addition to being capable of scoring himself, in particular from set pieces.
 In addition to his usual role as a number ten, he was also deployed as a second striker on occasion throughout his career, or even on the left flank.

 Managerial career

 On 5 April 2021, Alex joined São Paulo after being appointed the head coach of the under-20 team.
 On 28 October 2022, he left the club.

 On 16 November 2022, Alex was appointed head coach of Avaí, freshly relegated from the top tier.
 He was dismissed the following 3 May.

 On 18 May 2024, Alex was appointed head coach of Antalyaspor.
 On 13 January 2025, he mutually agreed with the club to part ways.

 On 16 June 2025, Alex was appointed as head coach of Operário Ferroviário in the second division, replacing Bruno Pivetti.
+He was sacked the following 18 January, after three losses in four matches into the new season.

+On 21 February 2026, Alex took over Athletic-MG also in division two.